nuxeo-archives/nuxeo-box-api/README.md

 #Nuxeo Box API

-## General information and motivation

 The **Nuxeo** addon _nuxeo-box-api_ is an implementation of [Box](http://www.box.com) api on top of Nuxeo repository.
 It transforms the Nuxeo repository into a Box compliant storage backend.
 Use cases of such an approach are:
 - light integration on continuous integration chain for your Box development
 - on-premise setup of Box stored content

-### Getting Started
+# Getting Started

 - [Download a Nuxeo server](http://www.nuxeo.com/en/downloads) (the zip version)

 - Unzip it

 - Install nuxeo-box-api plugin from command line
   - Linux/Mac:
     - `NUXEO_HOME/bin/nuxeoctl mp-init`
     - `NUXEO_HOME/bin/nuxeoctl mp-install nuxeo-box-api`